-- Continue to engage meaningfully and respectfully with the Traditional Custodians at all stages of the project. - Work with the Traditional Custodians to ensure the cultural narrative of the River is celebrated and embedded into the project delivery process and built outcome. - Acknowledge the Indigenous History including the Time of Chaos (Filling of Port Phillip Bay) - Enhance the river front neighbourhood on the wharf - Create ecological park - Adaptive reuse of port infrastructure - Improve legibility of pedestrian connections on the rivers edge
+- Continue to engage meaningfully and respectfully with the Traditional Custodians at all stages of the project. - Work with the Traditional Custodians to ensure the cultural narrative of the River is celebrated and embedded into the project delivery process and built outcome. - Acknowledge the Indigenous History including the Time of Chaos (Filling of Port Phillip Bay) - Enhance the river front neighborhood on the wharf - Create ecological park - Adaptive reuse of port infrastructure - Improve legibility of pedestrian connections on the river's edge

-1 Australian Wharf
+- 1. Australian Wharf

-- Investigate opportunity to improve the existing wharf experience . - Investigate ecology and habitat improvements. - Improve signage and wayfinding. - Work with Development Victoria to co-ordinate berthing requirements for chartered boats.
+- 1.1.
+Investigate opportunity to improve the existing wharf experience

-2 Community Green
+- 1.2.
+Investigate ecology and habitat improvements

+- 1.3.
+Improve signage and way-finding

+- 2. Wharf Park

-Provide new public park as part of future private development (by others).
+- 2.1.
+Provide new public park as part of future private development (by others)

-Collins Wharf Promenade
+- 3. Collins Wharf Promenade

-- Provide new pedestrian and recreational cyclist promenade (by others). - Improve connections to the River. - Investigate ecology and habitat improvements.

-Eco Park

-- Provide new public, ecological park as part of future private development (by others). - Prioritise ecology and strengthen ecological links to Moonee Ponds Creek. - Protect views to Melbourne Port and back to the city. - Connect people with the water, including investigating opportunities to provide for fishing and boating. - Retain the maritime character including protecting the rock edge and remnant navigational light structures. - Encourage mixed land-use activation to the edge of the park. - Restore the existing control tower and investigate opportunities for adaptive reuse of this building. - Limit vehicle access to maintenance/service vehicles only. - Provide informal play opportunities.
+- 3.1.
+Provide new pedestrian and recreational cyclist promenade (by others) - 3.2.
+Improve visual and physical connections to the River - 3.3.
+Investigate ecology and habitat improvements - 3.4.
+Encourage ground-level tenancies that contribute to the life and character of the public realm - 4.
+North Wharf Point Park - 4.1.
+Provide new public, ecological park as part of future private development (by others) - 4.2.
+Prioritise ecology and strengthen ecological links to Moonee Ponds Creek - 4.3.
+Protect views to Melbourne Port and back to the city - 4.4.
+Connect people with the water, including investigating opportunities to provide for fishing and boating - 4.5.
+Retain the maritime character including protecting the rock edge and remnant navigational light structures - 4.6.
+Encourage mixed land-use activation to the edge of the park - 4.7.
+Restore the existing control tower as an accessible public space - 4.8.
+Limit vehicle access to maintenance/service vehicles only - 4.9.
+Provide informal play opportunities

-Seafarers and Adela Lanes

-- Advocate for improved pedestrian and recreational cycling connections between adjacent streets to the River. - Investigate opportunities to improve signage and wayfinding.
+- 1. Seafarers and Adela Lanes - 1.1.
+Advocate for improved pedestrian and recreational cycling connections between adjacent streets to the River - 1.2.
+Investigate opportunities to improve signage and way-finding - 2.
+Collins Wharf - 2.1.
+Investigate opportunities to coordinate with private developments to improve the public realm - 3.
+Collins Street Bridge - 3.1.
+Coordinate with authorities on any future pedestrian, cyclist and tram bridge connection to Fisherman's Bend - 4.
+Western Park/Yarra's Edge Connection - 4.1.
+Accommodate a future connection to Western Park and Yarra's Edge

-Collins Wharf

-Investigate opportunities to coordinate with private developments to improve the public realm.

-Collins Street Bridge

-Coordinate with authorities on any future pedestrian, cyclist and tram bridge connection to Fisherman's Bend.

-ConnectionAccommodatea future

-Western Park/Yarra's Edge

-connection to Moonee Ponds Creek and Fisherman's Bend.
+Key Steps

-- " Engage with Traditional Custodians and RAP determination. - " Engage with developer and Development Victoria - " Consider development timing and delivery of public realm works. - " Undertake climate impact and asset vulnerability assessment.
+- Engage with Traditional Custodians and RAP determination - Engage with developer and Development Victoria - Consider development timing and delivery of public realm works - Undertake climate impact and asset vulnerability assessment